 – World management –

-28-year-old Alexander Prior can already look back on a very busy career.
-As Chief Conductor of Edmonton Symphony Orchestra he works with orchestras and opera houses throughout the world including San Francisco, Detroit, Seattle and Houston symphony orchestras and The Queensland Symphony Orchestra.
+The 29-year-old conductor Alexander Prior, designated Music Director of the Erfurt Theater and Chief Conductor of the Edmonton Symphony Orchestra, can already look back on an extensive opera and concert career.
+He works with orchestras and opera houses throughout the world including San Francisco, Detroit, Seattle and Houston symphony orchestras and The Queensland Symphony Orchestra.
 Further collaborations have been with NDR Elbphilharmonie Orchester, Deutsche Kammerphilharmonie Bremen, Camerata Salzburg, Vienna Chamber Orchestra, Norwegian Radio Orchestra and Aarhus Symphony Orchestra to just mention a few.

 Alexander Prior has led productions at Bayerische Staatsoper (Mirandolina), Leipzig Opera with Gewandhausorchester (La traviata), Royal Danish Opera in Copenhagen (Carmen), at Tiroler Festspiele in Erl (Rusalka), at Vancouver Opera (Hansel and Gretel) and at Edmonton Opera (Elektra) amongst others.
 With Frankfurt Opera he has a special relationship: his very successful debut in 2017/18 with Verdi’s Rigoletto resulted in an immediate reinvitation to conduct Martinů’s Julietta and a symphonic concert in 2019.
 The performances in Frankfurt of Wagner’s Flying Dutchman in 2021 were cancelled due to the COVID19 pandemic.